demirantay/notebook/compsci/web-backend/redis/redis-python.md

 <br>

 At the moment I do not know where to use Redis other than trivial to-do apps.
 Once I need to use it for real I will learn it fully and add more notes on it.

+For example serilazation, crypotgrahy, pipelining are very important topics that I want to touch in the future to reach the full potential of redis.